markwoitaszek/llm-multimodal-stack/ENVIRONMENT_CONFIGURATION_GUIDE.md

 The LLM Multimodal Stack uses a **unified schema-driven approach** for environment configuration management.
 This system centralizes all environment definitions in a single YAML schema file and uses Jinja2 templates to generate secure, consistent configurations across all environments.

 **Current Status**: Streamlined Makefile with essential commands by default and all extended functionality preserved.
-Interactive wipe mode restored with proper preview functionality.
+Interactive wipe mode restored with proper preview functionality. **NEW**: Credential preservation system prevents authentication failures during restart cycles.

 ## 🏗️ System Architecture